Give Back to Your Patients (for Free!) with Quiz for a Cause

 Inclusive language is just like it sounds—language that makes people feel included.
 In medicine, the way we discuss and address patients matters because all people deserve to feel seen and included.
 Using inclusive language can help patients feel respected, no matter their race or ethnicity, sexuality, gender, age, ability, or socioeconomic status.

-In this Rosh Review Quiz for a Cause module about inclusive language, you’ll learn ways to reframe traditionally biased language.
+Introducing Quiz for a Cause: Inclusive Language, a free question bank designed to educate you on ways to reframe traditionally biased language.
 Use this information to reflect on how you talk to and about patients and their conditions, and think about how you might make a difference in yourself, your colleagues, and your field.
 These guidelines will not pertain to every patient and every medical scenario, as individuals may have their own preferences about the language they use to refer to themselves or their loved ones.
 Often, the best solution is to directly ask the patient for their preferred terms.
 Working together, we can make a difference in medical language and improve patient-centered care.

 Quiz for a Cause: Interpersonal Violence and Sexual Assault